 Visiting Faculty & Technicians

 Arthur Larson is a letterpress printer and compositor.
 He specializes in the fine press printing of artist’s books for a variety of clients.
-He also teaches, gives workshops, and trains apprentices.
-Larson lives and works in Hadley, Massachusetts and is an active member of the Book Arts community in the Pioneer Valley.
+In addition, he teaches, gives workshops, and trains apprentices.

 Professional printmaker with vast experience in professional fine art print studios and who has studied at the Tamarind Institute